-Brute force attacks involves repeated login attempts using every possible letter, number, and character combination to guess a password.
+Brute force attacks involve repeated login attempts using every possible letter, number, and character combination to guess a password.

 An attacker using brute force is typically trying to guess a user, or an administrator password or a password hash key..
 Guessing a short password can be relatively simple, but that isn’t necessarily the case for longer passwords or encryption keys—the difficulty of brute force attacks grows exponentially the longer the password or key is.

-What are some examples of Brute Force attack?
+What are some examples of Brute Force attacks?

 What is Offline Cracking?

 Offline Password Cracking is an attempt to extract one or more passwords from a password storage file that has been recovered from a target system.
 Typically, this form of cracking will require that an attacker has already attained a high level of access to a system, in order to gain access to the necessary file.
 Once the hackers gain access to the stored passwords, they are able to move freely through a wide range of network accounts.

 How does Secret Double Octopus prevent Brute Force Attacks and Offline Cracking?

 Both of these attacks rely on breaching access to credentials.
 Hackers target systems that rely on passwords as a first factor.
 There are many cases in which hackers capitalize on weak communication protocols connecting networks to servers and use these methods to bypass MFA.
 Secret Double Octopus does not use passwords as a first factor of authentication, thereby preventing brute force attacks.

 What is a Rainbow Table Attack?

 A Rainbow Table attack is designed to recover passwords from their cryptographic hashes.
 They are basically huge sets of precomputed tables filled with hash values that are pre-matched to possible plaintext passwords.
 The proper application of a Rainbow Table can allow a hacker to break passwords with relatively high complexity.